 - Greater adaptive capacity to meet changing customer’s expectations.

 - Decrease of defects and waste, which increases efficiency and lowers costs.

 - Prevents errors throughout the organization which improves the products and services delivered to customers.

-In general, Quality Management focuses on guaranteeing the ability to deliver quality products and services that meet customer’s expectations, and Quality Improvement focuses on increasing an organization’s capacity to meet its customer’s expectations.
-Thus, these two, Quality Management and Quality Improvement, have to be seen as counterparts, as they are both part of the same story, a story of long term success of organizations.
+Quality Management focuses on guaranteeing the ability to deliver quality products and services that meet customer’s expectations, and Quality Improvement focuses on increasing an organization’s capacity to meet its customer’s expectations.
+Quality Management and Quality Improvement have to be seen as counterparts, as they are both part of the same story, a story of long term success of organizations.